julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, February 15, 2025.
+Sunday, February 16, 2025.
 Quote of the day:

-> "Knowledge will give you power, but character respect." - Bruce Lee
+> "Art is making something out of nothing and selling it." - Frank Zappa